 So why do we still feel the tentacles of shame gripping our throat?
 Does it mean I didn’t really lay it before God?
 Does it mean he hasn’t actually forgiven us?

 Then, on top of feeling the guilt, the worry starts.
 And this is where the devil gets us – we see this on memes and inspirational instagrams.
 The devil makes us carry the guilt in order to interfere with our relationship with God.
 The devil gives us fear to stop us enjoying life to the full, the way God intended.
-Is that true?
+Are the memes true?
 It’s possible.
-But the danger there is that it removes any responsibility from ourselves to rectify it.
+But there is an additional danger that it removes any responsibility from ourselves to rectify it.
 If it’s the devil’s fault, there’s nothing we can do.
 We are powerless.

 Well, that’s just not true.